 Gu Sui Bu: A Chinese Herb to Prevent Osteoporosis

-Drynaria is a fern, and its rhizome has been used in medicine for over a thousand years.
-It was named gusuibu for its purported ability to mend broken bones (gu = bones; sui = broken; bu = mend). . .A good rendition of the uses for drynaria rhizome in the traditional medical system is given by Ou Ming (Chinese-English Manual of Commonly-Used Herbs in Traditional Chinese Medicine, 1989, Joint Publishing Co., Hong Kong.):
+If you’re still concerned about calcium, then try strengthening your bones with herbs.
+Drynaria is a fern, and it has been used in medicine for over a thousand years.
+It was named gusuibu for its purported ability to mend broken bones (gu = bones; sui = broken; bu = mend).

-The dried sliced herb is the root of a vine that grows in south China.
-It can be cooked in vegetable soup, bone broth or slow-cooked in a crock pot for 10 hours to make a water extract.
+This herb can be cooked in vegetable soup, bone broth or slow-cooked in a crock pot for 10 hours to make a water extract.

-The strongest sources of B12 and iron are found in meats, fish, eggs, in other words, not in a Plant Based Diet.
+The strongest sources of B12 and iron are found in meats, fish, eggs, in other words, they’re not found in a Plant Based Diet.
 Therefore, vegans especially should supplement with pills according to their needs.
-Below are three foods, popular in different parts of the world. that provide B12 –Nutritional Yeast, Marmite and Miso.
+Here are three foods, popular in different parts of the world. that provide B12: